codesupport/website-frontend/README.md

 2. Start the React app with `npm run dev`
 3. Navigate to [http://localhost:3000](http://localhost:3000) in your browser

+### Backend API
+For developing parts of the website which rely on the CodeSupport API you will need to setup and run a local install of the [API](https://github.com/codesupport/website-backend).

 **Want an easier setup?** Pull down our [website development environment](https://github.com/codesupport/website-dev-env) and quickly start working.

 ## Structure